66Lau/sentry_sim/README.md

 - OS: Ubuntu 20.04
 - ROS: noetic

-Some files in `autonomous_exploration_development_environment`, `far_planner` package are modified, therefore, I recommend that use `noetic` as your ROS version and clone from my repo directly.
+Some files in `autonomous_exploration_development_environment`, `far_planner` package are modified, therefore, I recommend that using `noetic` as your ROS version and cloning from my repo directly.
 Because I added collison attribute for the robot and used different controller, which is different from the original version of the [autonomous_exploration_development_environment](https://github.com/HongbiaoZ/autonomous_exploration_development_environment).

 ```SHELL
 sudo apt-get install xterm